Running a Recipe from Recipe Hub#

 print(list_recipes()) # all registered recipe keys

-Every recipe returns an OptimizerResult with the optimized trigger, its loss trajectory:
+Every recipe returns an OptimizerResult carrying the optimized trigger and its loss trajectory:

 result.best_trigger_str # the optimized trigger as a string